Trump mum on hydroxychloroquine as early trials falter, but sick Americans still taking 'desperate measures' to fill prescriptions - KVIA

 These Americans say they’re primarily concerned about getting the life-saving medicines they need, but can’t help but draw a direct connection between Trump’s showmanship and the shortages that began cropping up shortly after his public relations campaign for the drugs.

-Over a few weeks, Trump incorrectly claimed they were “safe” to tread Covid-19, encouraged Americans to “try it,” and said there would be “nothing lost” by touting their potential upside.
+Over a few weeks, Trump incorrectly claimed they were “safe” to treat Covid-19, encouraged Americans to “try it,” and said there would be “nothing lost” by touting their potential upside.

 Before Trump ever publicly mentioned the drugs, right-wing firebrands and conspiracy theorists shared information about chloroquine online, according to the Washington Post.
 These claims made their way onto Fox News, and Trump also personally heard about the drugs from his lawyer Rudy Giuliani and the billionaire founder of Oracle, according to The New York Times.